 - Scale deformities or red spots

-Usually with the above symptoms, especially red spots on their scales, people will suspect either ticks or mites.
+With the above symptoms, especially red spots on their scales, people will usually suspect their pet has either ticks or mites.
 Ticks are a lot easier to see than mites are, and with a close inspection of your reptile you should be able to spot them pretty easily.

 Diagnosing Reptile Ticks

-The best way to diagnose a tick infestation is to look for the presence of small, dark-colored ticks on the reptile or reptile’s body.
-If these are found, it’s important to take your reptile or reptile to a veterinarian for further examination and treatment.
+The best way to diagnose a tick infestation is to look for the presence of small, dark-colored ticks on the reptile’s body.
+If these are found, it’s important to take your reptile to a veterinarian for further examination and treatment.
 The veterinarian might also recommend blood tests or other diagnostic tests in order to determine if any diseases have been transmitted by the ticks.

 Stages of Reptile Ticks